Registration

 First Term

-Each student must take courses in Constitutional Law, Contracts, Criminal Law and Administration, and Procedure.
+Each student must take four courses in Constitutional Law, Contracts, Procedure, Criminal Law and Administration, or Torts and Regulation.
 In one of these subjects, the student is assigned to a small group.
-This seminar-style course, with about sixteen students, integrates elementary training in legal research and writing with regular course work.
+In addition, each student must take Introduction to Legal Analysis and Writing.
 All first-term courses are graded on a credit/fail basis.

 Curriculum after the First Term